- a fast ballroom dance in 2/4 rhythm, that originated in the Dominican Republic in the 19th cent.: the dancers keep one leg stiff

 - music for this dance

 Origin of merengueAmerican Spanish ; from Haitian Creole méringue, literally , meringue ; from French meringue

-- A ballroom dance of Dominican and Haitian folk origin, characterized by a sliding step.
+- A dance in rapid 2/4 time of Dominican and Haitian folk origin, characterized by a sliding step.

 Origin of merengueAmerican Spanish, from Spanish, meringue, from French méringue.

 - (music, uncountable) A type of music common in the Caribbean.

 (third-person singular simple present merengues, present participle merenguing, simple past and past participle merengued)